-In general, you should commit to 90 or more hours of studying per exam.
+In general, your CMA preparation should amount to 90 or more hours of studying per exam.
 Depending on how long you can study per day, this can take anywhere from seven weeks to three months.
 But these are just general estimates.
 Some people might need to study for longer over a several-month period.

-Taking practice exams can help you figure out how to manage your time and figure out where you may need to speed up.
+Taking practice exams can help you figure out how to manage your time and figure out where you may need to speed up in your CMA preparation.
 But make sure you are getting at least 75% correct on each section before moving on.

-With proper time management and the right CMA review course, you will have everything you need to pass the CMA exam.
+With proper time management and the right CMA review course, you will know how to pass the CMA exam.